dsarlis/datix/README.md

 ##Copyright Information
 Datix was developed as part of my Diploma Thesis at the National Technical University of Athens.

-Copyright (C) 2014 Dimitrios Sarlis
+Copyright (C) 2014 Dimitris Sarlis

 All code is Licensed under the Apache License 2.0.